perj/sebuild/docs/high-level-concepts.md

 ## What to build

 Components of the system are described by Builddesc files.
 Those files get parsed by the `seb` program and translated into ninja files.
-Seb does most of the heavy lifting for figuring out dependencies.
+Sebuild does most of the heavy lifting for figuring out dependencies.

-## Dependencies ##
+## Dependencies

 The important thing to understand about the build system is that everything must have proper dependencies.
 You can't get away with knowing that Make will